UDPM: Upsampling Diffusion Probabilistic Models: Extended Derivations

 \subsection{Lemma \ref{lemma:sampled_gauss}}

 \begin{proof} The characteristic function of a Normal vector $\e \sim \mathcal{N}(\mu, \Sigma)$ is in the form

 when $\mu=0$ and $\Sigma = \I$ we get

-Therefore to prove the first claim of the lemma, it is sufficient to prove that $\mathcal{H}\e$ has a characteristic function of the form \eqref{eq:Gauss_char}.
-Denote the transpose operator of $\mathcal{H}$ by $\mathcal{H}^T$, which is defined as zero padding operator followed by applying a flipped version the kernel of $\mathcal{H}$, denoted by $\w$, Then
+To prove the first claim of the lemma, it is sufficient to prove that $\mathcal{H}\e$ has a characteristic function of the form \eqref{eq:Gauss_char}.
+Denote the transpose operator of $\mathcal{H}$ by $\mathcal{H}^T$, which is defined as zero padding operator followed by applying a flipped version the kernel of $\mathcal{H}$, denoted by $\w$.
+We have